advance100/doc_webpack/resolving.md

 ## Caching

 Every filesystem access is cached so that multiple parallel or serial requests to the same thing are merged.
-In watching mode only cached files are removed from cache (the watcher knows which files got changed).
+In watching mode only changed files are removed from cache (the watcher knows which files got changed).
 In non-watching mode the cache is purged before every compilation.

 ## Unsafe caching